In a nutshell

 Want more tips for city tours in Lisbon?
 Sure, you’ll find them in this article:

-What are your must-sees in Lisbon?
+What are your favorite places to visit in Lisbon?